*Updated March 2022

 Here’s how Soundstripe compares versus Musicbed.

-If you want to search for specific songs, you can use one of our 11 different filters.
-I won’t list all of them here, but some of the most popular include instrument, beats per minute (BPM), key, and mood.
+If you want to find specific songs, you can use any of our many different music search filters.
+I won't list all of them here, but some of the most popular include instrument, beats per minute (BPM), key, and mood.
+You also have a lot of the same music search features for our sound effects library too.

 Musicbed was founded in 2011, which makes it one of the first music licensing sites to hit the scene.